 How to apply

-Please read all of the information on this page before applying for your research degree.
-Before you begin your application, please make sure you have your supporting documents to hand.
-These include your:
+Please read all of the information on this page before applying for your research degree and make sure you have the following supporting documents to hand:

-If you are applying for a PhD by published works, please go to our online shop to make your payment before completing your application.
+If you are applying for a PhD by published works, visit our online shop to make your payment before completing your application.

-If you are a home or EU applicant, please submit your application at least six weeks before your course starts.
-If you are applying from outside the UK or EU, please submit your application at least ten weeks before your course starts.
+If you are a home applicant, please submit your application at least six weeks before your course starts.
+If you are applying from outside the UK, please submit your application at least ten weeks before your course starts.

 How to prepare a research proposal